microsoft/Azure_Kinect_ROS_Driver/README.md

 - Skeleton tracking data
 - Microphone array data

+For more information about how to use the node, please see the [usage guide](docs/usage.md).

 ## Status

 This code is provided as a starting point for using the Azure Kinect Developer Kit with ROS.
 Community developed features are welcome.